 Sleep pressure can also build faster in certain situations.
 For example, when we engage in more physical activity than usual, when we’re ill, or when we undergo situations that require a lot of mental effort.
 Let’s move on to circadian rhythms.

 Babies’ sleep pressure varies by their age.
-Newborns, for example, have a sleep pressure that keeps them dozing off every few hours.
+Newborns, for example, have sleep pressure that keeps them dozing off every few hours.
 Toddlers, on the other hand, don’t usually need to nap every 2-3 hours.

 Circadian rhythms manage the internal clock